Vyralmarketing/Dre-Williams-Recruiting/_posts/2020-05-07-this-is-a-test-post.md

 layout: post
 title: Image Test Post
 featured: true
+subtitle: >-
-subtitle: This is where you would put a subheadline or a description of a summary of the blog post.
+  This is where you would put a subheadline or a description of a summary of the blog post.
+excerpt: >-
-excerpt: "This is where you put the meta description for the blog post that’s between 50 - 160 characters to show up when you share the link."
+  This is where you put the meta description for the blog post that’s between 50
+  - 160 characters to show up when you share the link.
 enclosure:
 pullquote: This is an example of a pull quote
 enclosure_type: video/mp4